dominikbraun/dice/README.md

 Each service _A_, _B_ and _C_ has an instance deployed to _main-server_.
 An instance is a concrete executable instance of a service, like a PHP application running on Apache or a standalone Go binary.
 Additionally, there are instances of _A_ and _B_ deployed to _another-server_ because they're under heavy load.

-### Getting started
+### Setting up our environment

 Let's make our infrastructure available to Dice.
-After starting the Dice service, we can register our servers:
+After starting Dice, we can register our servers:

 ````shell script
 $ dice node create main-server --weight 2